-(4 credits) The heart of the course is an advanced project in artistic, journalistic, or scholarly writing.
+(4 credits; alternate years, consult department) The heart of the course is an advanced project in artistic, journalistic, or scholarly writing.
 Students also assemble a portfolio of their best writing and related work, plan writing or study beyond college, and read to gather perspectives on their vocation.